timlabs/uscode/United States Code/TITLE 49-TRANSPORTATION/SUBTITLE VII-AVIATION PROGRAMS/PART A-AIR COMMERCE AND SAFETY/subpart iii-safety/CHAPTER 447-SAFETY REGULATION/CHAPTER 447-SAFETY REGULATION.md

     * (C) REQUIREMENT TO MAINTAIN DATA.—The Administrator shall maintain engineering data in the possession of the Administration relating to a type certificate or a supplemental type certificate that has been inactive for 3 or more years.

-  * (6) TYPE CERTIFICATION RESOLUTION PROCESS.—

-    * (A) IN GENERAL.—Not later than 15 months after the date of enactment of the FAA Reauthorization Act of 2018, the Administrator shall establish an effective, timely, and milestone-based issue resolution process for type certification activities under this subsection.

-    * (B) PROCESS REQUIREMENTS.—The resolution process shall provide for—

-      * (i) resolution of technical issues at pre-established stages of the certification process, as agreed to by the Administrator and the type certificate applicant;

-      * (ii) automatic elevation to appropriate management personnel of the Federal Aviation Administration and the type certificate applicant of any major certification process milestone that is not completed or resolved within a specific period of time agreed to by the Administrator and the type certificate applicant; and

-      * (iii) resolution of a major certification process milestone elevated pursuant to clause (ii) within a specific period of time agreed to by the Administrator and the type certificate applicant.

-    * (C) MAJOR CERTIFICATION PROCESS MILESTONE DEFINED.—In this paragraph, the term "major certification process milestone" means a milestone related to a type certification basis, type certification plan, type inspection authorization, issue paper, or other major type certification activity agreed to by the Administrator and the type certificate applicant.

 * (b) SUPPLEMENTAL TYPE CERTIFICATES.—

   * (1) ISSUANCE.—The Administrator may issue a type certificate designated as a supplemental type certificate for a change to an aircraft, aircraft engine, propeller, or appliance.